Green Inventory Management: Leveraging Multiobjective Reverse Logistics: Multiobjective Optimization Problems

 \section{Multiobjective Optimization Problems}

 Multiobjective optimization problems (MOPs) involve the simultaneous optimization of multiple, often conflicting, objectives.
 Due to the inherent trade-offs between these objectives, it's typically impossible to find a single solution that optimizes all objectives simultaneously.
 Instead, the goal is to identify a set of optimal solutions, known as the Pareto front, where no objective can be improved without compromising at least one other.
 A common strategy for addressing MOPs is scalarization, which transforms a multiobjective problem into a single objective one.
 This transformation facilitates the use of traditional optimization techniques.
 One such scalarization method is the feasible value constraint approach \cite{BurKayRiz2017}, which focuses on optimizing a specific objective while treating the remaining objectives as constraints.
 This method allows for the approximation of Pareto-optimal solutions by systematically varying the constraints imposed on the feasible set defined in \eqref{eqmathemodel1}.
 More approaches for scalarization can also be found in the literature (see, \cite{PascolettiSerafini1984}--\cite{Burachik2014}).
 In our analysis, we employed the feasible value constraint approach due to its straightforward implementation and effectiveness in generating Pareto-optimal solutions.

-The descriptions of the approach for two objectives are given below.
+The objective of this study is not to develop a new scalarization methodology but rather to demonstrate how established multiobjective optimization techniques can be effectively integrated with reverse logistics inventory systems involving endogenous production and remanufacturing rates.
+The feasible-value-constraint approach was selected because of its ability to generate Pareto-optimal solutions for nonconvex optimization problems and mixed-integer formulations while maintaining computational tractability.